The host galaxy of the super-luminous SN 2010gx and limits on explosive nickel-56 production: Introduction

 \section{Introduction}

-Recently, the new generation of wide-field survey projects, such as the Panoramic Survey Telescope And Rapid Response System (Pan-STARRS-1) \citep{2010SPIE.7733E..12K} and the Palomar Transient Factory (PTF) \citep{2009PASP..121.1334R}, have carried out searches for supernovae without an inherent galaxy bias. \citet{2011Natur.474..487Q} identified a class of hydrogen-poor ``super-luminous supernovae (SLSNe)'' with typical $g-$band absolute magnitudes of around $-21.5$ , which is 10 to 100 times brighter than normal core-collapse SNe.
-Their intrinsic brightness has allowed them to be discovered in the Pan-STARRS1 survey between $z=1-1.55$ \citep{2011ApJ...743..114C, 2012ApJ...755L..29B}. \citet{2010ApJ...724L..16P} studied one of the closest examples, SN~2010gx ($z=0.23$), in detail showing it to transition to a normal type Ic SN at 40 days after peak, while multi-colour photometry rules out $^{56}$Ni as powering the peak magnitude.
+Novel wide-field survey projects, such as the Panoramic Survey Telescope And Rapid Response System (Pan-STARRS-1) \citep{2010SPIE.7733E..12K} and the Palomar Transient Factory (PTF) \citep{2009PASP..121.1334R}, have carried out searches for supernovae without an inherent galaxy bias. \citet{2011Natur.474..487Q} identified a class of hydrogen-poor ``super-luminous supernovae (SLSNe)'' with typical $g-$band absolute magnitudes of around $-21.5$ , which is 10 to 100 times brighter than normal core-collapse SNe.
+Their intrinsic brightness has allowed them to be discovered at high redshift in the Pan-STARRS-1 survey between $z=1-1.55$ \citep{2011ApJ...743..114C, 2012ApJ...755L..29B}. \citet{2010ApJ...724L..16P} studied one of the closest examples, SN~2010gx ($z=0.23$), in detail showing it to transition to a normal type Ic SN at 40 days after peak, while multi-colour photometry rules out $^{56}$Ni as powering the peak magnitude.
 Two physical mechanisms for SN~2010gx (and the supernovae like it from \citeauthor{2011Natur.474..487Q,2011ApJ...743..114C}) have been proposed.
 One is that the type Ic SN is boosted in luminosity by energy deposition from magnetar spin down \citep{2010ApJ...717..245K}.
 The second is the shock breakout through a dense wind \citep{2011ApJ...729L...6C}, or shock-interaction of the SN ejecta with massive C-O shells \citep{2010arXiv1009.4353B}.

 \citet{2011ApJ...727...15N} showed that most SLSNe tend to occur in star-forming dwarf galaxies, which have high specific star formation rates.
 Their intrinsic rate is $10^{-8}$\,Mpc$^{-3}$\,year$^{-1}$; or $10^{-4}$ of the normal core-collapse SN rate \citep{2011Natur.474..487Q,2012Sci...337..927G}.
-However beyond this we lack information on their explosion sites and what the progenitor star population may be.
 An important question is whether or not the apparent preference they have for dwarf host galaxies is related to requiring low metallicity progenitor stars.
 As low metallicity affects stellar structure and evolution through changes in stellar winds, opacity and rotation, quantitative measurements are required.
 In this letter we study the host galaxy of one of the nearest SLSNe, SN~2010gx, and search for evidence of late emission from radioactive $^{56}$Ni decay.